 Committee.
 Looking for visionary, forward-thinking leadership?
 You won't

+find much of it in that Committee.
 Some background: Anti-degradation is the part of the federal Clean Water

 Act that is supposed to protect our clean water and keep our dirty rivers